jonjamz/amethyst/README.md

 Amethyst Subjects vs. RequireJS Modules
 ---------------------------------------
+- Amethyst automatically binds all defined methods to a parent context.
 - Subjects are written and used in a uniform, _convention over configuration_ manner.
 As such, they are less flexible than RequireJS modules.
-Subjects are not meant to be used across many applications.
-Rather, they are meant to contribute functionality to modules, and even be used as modules themselves, in a single application.
+Subjects may be used across many applications, but they are primarily meant to contribute functionality to modules, and even be used as modules themselves, in a single application.
   - The function to load a subject is written on the subject itself, rather than in `A.subjects.load()` as a callback.
 It is run in a context defined by the `A.subjects.load()` function.
   - All defined API methods for the subject are bound to the context provided to `A.subjects.load()`.
   - Because of the unknown parent context, subjects are automatically namespaced without any extra work from the developer.